suvarna28/suvarna-portfolio/README.md

 ## Credits

-* MaSandra Ewing, for introducing me to 'istockphoto' for images & for very helpful feedback on my first draft of the website
-* istockphoto, for the images I downloaded and used in my website
-* Our Teaching Assistant Sebastian for very helpful feedback on my first draft of the website
+* Our Teaching Assistant Sebastian for very helpful feedback on my first draft of the website.
-* Google Fonts, I have used some fonts from google fonts
+* Google Fonts, I have used some fonts from google fonts.